hard3x3/terraformSandbox/README.md

 ### Seed [uint256]
 The seed has multiple purposes determining the animation distortion, speed of parcels, chroma, and character set.
-* < 5000: less distortion in daydream/terraform status
+* 0 < 5000: less distortion when terraformed
-* 5000 < 6500: small distortion with greater speed in daydream/terraform status
+* 5000 < 6500: small distortion with greater speed when terraformed
-* 6500 > 9950: large distortion with slower speed in daydream/terraform status
+* 6500 > 9950: large distortion with slower speed when terraformed
 * 9500 > 9970: (y) seeds
 * 9970 < 10000: (x) seeds

 ### ZoneColors [string[10]]
-Zone colors are an array of ten (10) strings and should be CSS hex values (i.e. "#ffffff"), where the first 9 colors align to characters and the 10th is the parcel background.
+Zone colors are an array of ten (10) strings as CSS hex values (i.e. "#ffffff"), where the first 9 colors align to characters and the 10th is the parcel background.

+### Canvas [uint256[]]
+Also known as a height map, this is an array consisting of 16 values containing a number of 64 digits in length.
+You can export an example of a canvas from [enter dream](www.enterdream.xyz).

+### Charset [string[9]]
+The character set is an array of nine (9) strings with a single character.

+### Font [uint256]
+The font pulled from the original terraform character address.
+Must be values between 0 and 16.

+### FontSize [uint256]
+The size of the characters in px.

 ## Addresses